-The Human Capital Plan also details a number of specific tactics to improve the skills of the investigative workforce.
+The Human Capital Plan also details a number of specific tactics to improve the

+CSB investigators at a DuPont plant after a fatal hotwork explosion in November 2010 skills of the investigative workforce.
 The agency emphasizes a core curriculum that addresses investigative competencies such as investigative technique, causal analysis, industry knowledge, writing, oral communications, negotiations, and project management.
 The CSB fills these investigator competencies by first working to recruit senior level investigators who have mastered the competencies and entry level investigators with the potential to master the competencies over time.
-In addition, the CSB uses some commercial training vehicles such as the American Institute of Chemical Engineers (AICHE) to teach skills.
+In addition, the CSB uses some commercial training vehicles such as the American Institute of Chemical Engineers (AIChE) to teach skills.
 CSB employees also attend training at the NTSB training center in Ashburn, VA, since NTSB uses many of the same investigative techniques and has an existing curriculum available to CSB staff.
 Finally, commercial and government sources are used for miscellaneous training in management and leadership such as the American Management Association, OPM, and the Center for Creative Leadership.
 The CSB believes its training and development program addresses the potential skill gaps that can arise due to retirements and attrition.

-Because retirements can affect institutional knowledge, training successors for mission-critical positions is paramount.
+Because retirements can affect institutional knowledge, training successors for missioncritical positions is paramount.
 The CSB uses the OPM strategic leadership management model to assist in planning, implementing, and evaluating its succession management program.
 The model uses a five step approach to the succession management process: 1) Establish strategic alignment; 2) Identify succession targets (positions) and analyze talent pool; 3) Develop a succession management plan; 4) Implement succession management plan; and 5) Evaluate succession strategies.
 Because it is small and the loss of one or two key people can have a large impact, the CSB is committed to succession planning to avoid the potential for loss of critical skills.

-4. Support the CSB mission by maintaining state of the art information technology and effective administrative processes.
+Support the CSB mission by maintaining state of the art information technology and effective administrative processes.

 The CSB continually strives to improve its information technology and administrative processes, as an investigative unit is successful only if the support functions are strong.
-To that end, the CSB has improved its support functions with new technology and innovative administrative techniques, some of which are outlined below:
+To that end, the CSB will continue to improve its support functions with new technology and innovative administrative techniques, some of which are outlined below: